BYU-Hydroinformatics/tethysapp-tethys_app_store/docs/github-install.rst

 GitHub Install API
 ===================

 The warehouse has added the following methods to support installation via GitHub Actions.
-The repository will need to have public access.
+The app repository will need to have public access for this installation method to work.
+This method is meant for apps that are being developed and tested in a specific portal.
+It facilitates direct app installation that can trigger on a push or release event from a GitHub repository.
+For final operational installations, we recommend publishing the app package to the Tethysapp conda channel using the Tethys App Store interface.

 /install/git/
 *************